- Download this file as a PDF.

 Consider what you do to support intersex inclusion in health and human rights initiatives.

 Change your language and frame of reference.
-Intersex status is distinct from both sexual orientation and gender identity.
-These are each recognised in the federal Sex Discrimination Act.
+Intersex status is distinct from sex, sexual orientation and gender identity.
+These are each recognised separately in the federal Sex Discrimination Act.

 Put intersex people and intersex-led organisations front and centre when talking about intersex.

 Many medical studies of people with intersex variations explicitly identify gender identity issues and non-heterosexual behaviours as reasons for medical treatment.
 Non-consensual surgery is an LGBTI issue as it shows what can happen when non-heteronormative people are established to be “born this way”.
 Ally with our call to end normalising interventions on intersex children.

 Adopt federal Guidelines on gender recognition, and offer everyone F, M and X options if you have to record gender in your workplace.
 Go further and support multiple options.
 Consider whether your workplace needs to record information on sex, gender and title.
 Can you offer an option to opt out?

 People with intersex variations should be included in campaigns for marriage equality, but intersex people are not included in same-sex marriage.
 Marriages in Australia have been annulled on the basis that one party was neither fully male nor fully female.

 Follow and share intersex issues on social networks.